30 Apr DIY Elastic Waist Skirt

 Prep for Sewing

 1 PREWASH FABRIC First, prewash your fabric to help prevent any shrinkage in future washings that would compromise the fit.
-After it is dry, press with an iron.
+When it is dry, press with an iron.

 2 MAKE YOUR PATTERN It’s easiest to make your own pattern pieces, then you can reuse the pattern again and adjust for a better fit as you learn.
-I really like the pattern paper I found on Amazon (affiliate link).
+The pattern paper I found on Amazon (affiliate link) is great.
 It’s similar to the weight of a commercial sewing pattern.
-You can write on it and see through it if you want to trace anything.
-It’s also very reasonably priced.
+Easy to write on and see through, if you want to trace anything.
+The paper is very reasonably priced too.
 Measure and cut out your pattern pieces.
 Refer to your original drawing and measurements.
 You can certainly skip making a pattern.
 An alternative method would be using a removable fabric pen and draw directly on the fabric with a straight edge.

 3 LAYOUT OUT PATTERN AND CUT FABRIC Next, lay out your fabric and the pattern pieces on a cutting board or a surface that is safe to cut on.
 Draw out the pieces on the fabric if you are not using a pattern paper.
 Pay close attention to the grain of the fabric and make sure the pattern pieces are positioned correctly.
 If you are using a patterned fabric, be extra careful.
 Make the markings where you want them on the different pieces before cutting out.

 1 SKIRT Now the fun begins!
 With right sides together, stitch the skirt front and skirt back at the side seams.
 Leave the bottom open 3 to 4-inches on both sides, for a kick slit.
 Iron the side seams open.